DanssUI/Task-Manager-Html-CSS-JavaScript/README.md

 removed onclicks with addEventListeners.<br>
 removed the creating month days logic from timeinit function and created it's own function.<br>
 corrected a bad name(addtaskBtn)<br>
+fixed a bug year not changing on date buttons id<br>
+remo
 <br>

 <h3>CSS</h3><br>
 replaced width/height and some other properties unit from px to rem.<br>
 removed width on nav bar and added left,right properties.<br>